Garlic & Herb Vegan Dinner Rolls (Plush & Fluffy!)

 - First proof: Place the dough ball into the greased bowl, and cover with a thin clean dish towel.
 Place the bowl in a warm area that’s at least 85F.
 If your oven has a proof setting, you can use that.
 You can also heat the oven to 100F, then turn it off and keep the oven light on.
 Proof the bread until it’s doubled in size, about an hour.
 If your area is cooler, it will take longer, if it’s warmer, it will be quicker.

 - Make the dinner rolls: while the dough is rising, you can grease a medium casserole dish with cooking oil.
 Set aside.
 Once the dough has doubled in size, punch it down lightly and gently pull the dough from the bowl onto a clean surface.
 Use a pizza cutter or large kitchen knife to divide the dough into 12-16 even pieces.
 You can weigh them out for a more accurate dough.
 I measured mine at between 58-60 grams each for 16 dinner rolls.
-To form round rolls, gently roll a dough ball in between your palms.
-Then pinch the bottom of the dinner roll together to create a more round top.
+To form the rolls, gently roll a dough ball in between your palms.
+Place about 1-2 tbsp of shredded vegan cheese in the middle (if filling them with cheese), then pinch the bottom of the dinner roll together to create a more round top.
 See video for a visual demonstration.
 Repeat for the remaining dinner rolls, placing them in the casserole dish when done.

 - Second rise: cover the dinner rolls with a thin clean dish towel again and place in a warm area (by the oven is fine) to nearly double in size again.
 Preheat the oven to 375F.